fortran-lang/stdlib/README.md

 You can pass additional options to CMake to customize the build.
 Important options are

 - `-G Ninja` to use the Ninja backend instead of the default Make backend.
-This makes it easy to specify compiler flags for the build.
 Other build backends are available with a similar syntax.
 - `-DCMAKE_INSTALL_PREFIX` is used to provide the install location for the library.
 If not provided the defaults will depend on your operating system, [see here](https://cmake.org/cmake/help/latest/variable/CMAKE_INSTALL_PREFIX.html).
 - `-DCMAKE_MAXIMUM_RANK` the maximum array rank procedures should be generated for.
   The default value is chosen as 4.